mkobuolys/kazlauskas-dev/blog/2021-08-25-11-things-for-next-flutter-project/index.md

 ---

 That’s it!
-Thanks for your time reading this article.
-Also, let me know what’s your checklist while building a new Flutter application!
+Let me know what’s your checklist while building a new Flutter application!

+Save trees.
+Stay SOLID.
+Thanks for reading.